5 Best Python Web Scraping Libraries in 2023

 Step 2: Retrieve the span tags

-Once you've found the elements, you can find the span tags of the returned items.
-Since the server can take too long to return the results, you can make use of WebDriverWait
+tags of the returned items.
+Since the server can take too long to return the results, you can use WebDriverWait

 Once the items are available, get them by giving their class name as a parameter to the find_elements